 Check video quality settings

-Streaming apps uses up a lot of data, so if you do plan on streaming on the go, it’s worth tweaking the settings to avoid losing your month’s allowance in a single day.
+Streaming an app uses a lot of data, so if you do plan on streaming on the go, it’s worth tweaking the settings to avoid losing your month’s allowance in a single day.

 Adjust your settings with Netflix

-When using the Netflix app (right) on a mobile device or tablet, to limit your data usage you can either limit your account to watch on Wi-Fi only or choose a lower video quality to save data.
-To do this, access the app settings in the menu and choose your type of celular data usage.
-This ranges from off to higher definitions, which may use over 1GB of data per hour.
+When using the Netflix app on a mobile device or tablet, to limit your data usage, you can either limit your account to watch on Wi-Fi only or choose lower video quality to save data.
+To do this, access the app settings in the menu and choose your type of cellular data usage.
+These range from off to higher definitions, which may use over 1GB of data per hour.